 Total Training Time

-6 years (full-time)
+Total: 6 years (full-time)

-Basic Adult Medicine: 36 months (full-time) basic training
+Basic Adult Medicine: 36 months (full-time)

-- Maximum of 12 months non-core training
+- Maximum of 12 months of non-core training

 Basic Paediatric and Child Health: 36 months (full-time)

-- Core training (including a minimum of nine months General Paediatric Medicine, three months Paediatric Emergency Medicine, three months Neonatology in a perinatal unit, and three months in a paediatric medical speciality)
+- Minimum of 24 months (full-time) core training (including a minimum of nine months in General Paediatric Medicine, three months in Paediatric Emergency Medicine, three months of Neonatology in a perinatal unit, and three months in a Paediatric medical speciality)

 - Maximum of 12 months (full-time) non-core training